MicrosoftDocs/MIMDocs/MIMDocs/install-mim-service-portal-azure-ad-premium.md

     ![SharePoint Timer warning message screen image](media/install-mim-service-portal-azure-ad-premium/sharepoint-timer-warning.png)

-1. If installing Self-Service Password Registration website, specify a URL MIM clients will be redirected to after logon.
+1. If installing Self-Service Password Registration website (not needed if you are using Azure AD for password reset), specify a URL MIM clients will be redirected to after logon.
 Click **Next**.

     ![Self-Service Password Registration URL screen image](media/install-mim-service-portal-azure-ad-premium/registration-portal-url.png)